albiriku/OmniConf/README.md

 4 GB RAM
 25 GB HDD

-* Netbox, Ansible and the Script can run on the same system if desired.
+* Netbox, Ansible and the FlaksApp script can run on the same system if desired.

 PREREQUISITES